-Therefore Allah says: “How can you disbelieve?
+Therefore Allah Ta’ala says: “How can you disbelieve?
 Seeing that you were dead and He gave you life.
 Then He will give you death, then again will bring you to life (on the Day of Resurrection) and then unto Him you will return."
 (Surah Al-Baqarah Verse 28)

 Life is about Ease and Grief

 Hand in hand with ease, one will be called upon to embrace certain challenges, hardships and difficulties (at some point or the other).
 This is the pattern of life for human beings.
 Conditions of happiness and ease are not perpetual.
-Rather, occasions of sorrow, grief and difficulty will prevail.
+Rather, occasions of sorrow, grief and difficulty will occur.

 The challenges of life may seem to be enormous, however - with patience - it will never be beyond the individual's capacity to bear.

-Allah Ta'ala says, “Allah does not burden a soul with more than it is capable of enduring” (Surah Baqarah)
+Allah Ta'ala says, “Allah does not burden a soul with more than it is capable of enduring.”
+(Surah Baqarah)

 Thus, there will be challenges and the challenges will be within our scope of patience and endurance and there will be relief and consolation for us from Allah.
-Allah Ta'ala says; “Verily with every difficulty there is relief.”
+Allah Ta'ala says; “Verily with every difficulty there is ease.”
 This verse is repeated in Surah Inshirah for emphasis.